Contextualize Me -- The Case for Context in Reinforcement Learning: Introduction

-While these new problem settings have expanded the possibilities for benchmarking generalization in RL, often the degree of task variation is unknown or cannot be controlled precisely.
-We believe that generalization in RL is held back by these factors stemming in part from a lack of problem formalization~\cite{kirk-arxiv21}.
-With contextual Reinforcement Learning (cRL)~\cite{hallak-corr15} as the formal basis we can precisely define train and test settings in terms of contexts.
-This allows us to reason about the influence of context on generalization performance and gain theoretical insights into the limitations of conventional RL policies on contextual problems.
+While these extended problem settings in RL have expanded the possibilities for benchmarking agents in diverse environments, the degree of task variation is often either unknown or cannot be controlled precisely.
+We believe that generalization in RL is held back by these factors, stemming in part from a lack of problem formalization~\citep{kirk-jair23a}.
+In order to facilitate generalization in RL, \ac{cRL} proposes to explicitly take environment characteristics, the so called \emph{context}~\citep{hallak-corr15}, into account.
+This inclusion enables precise design of train and test distributions with respect to this context.
+Thus, \ac{cRL} allows us to reason about which types of generalization abilities RL agents exhibit and to quantify their performance on them.
+Overall, \ac{cRL} provides a framework for both theoretical analysis and practical improvements.

-In order to empirically study cRL we introduce an implementation of cRL in our benchmark library \CARL (Context-Adaptive Reinforcement Learning). \CARL extends existing environments with context features, that, wherever possible, are based on physical properties, such as gravity, friction, or the mass of an object (see Figure~\ref{fig:fetch_cMDP}).
-With \CARL, we can meticulously define on which contexts our RL agents train and test on, allowing us to study in-and out-of-distribution generalization.

-With \CARL, we empirically show how context variation significantly increases the difficulty to learn for RL agents, even in simple environments.
-We also verify the theoretical insight that access to context information is beneficial for generalization tasks.
-Furthermore, we explore the generalization behavior for different degrees of overlap in train and test setting.
-As a result of these findings, we propose and evaluate a novel state-modulating context architecture \CGArch which provides an easy to use approach to include context information in the training procedure.
+In order to empirically study \ac{cRL}, we introduce a benchmark library for Context-Adaptive Reinforcement Learning: \href{https://github.com/automl/carl}{\CARL}. \CARL collects well-established environments from the RL community and extends them with the notion of context.
+To ensure interpretability, \CARL considers context which is mainly based on physical properties and thus intuitive to humans.
+For example, \CARL extends Brax~\citep{brax2021github} environments with properties such as friction, gravity, or the mass of an object (see Figure~\ref{fig:fetch_cMDP}).
+Through \CARL's interface, it is possible to meticulously define the context distributions on which RL agents are trained and evaluated.
+We use our benchmark library to empirically show how different context variations can significantly increase the difficulty of training RL agents, even in simple environments.
+We further verify the intuition that allowing RL agents access to context information is beneficial for generalization tasks in theory and practice.

-In short, our contributions are (i) the benchmark library \CARL enabling fine-grained context control in benchmarking contextual RL, (ii) providing a theoretical and empirical characterization of contextual RL, and, stemming from our key insight that adding context information aids learning, (iii) our state modulating context architecture \CGArch.